-The West Central Indiana Area Health Education Center (WCI-AHEC) improves health recruiting (find them), training (train them) and retaining (keep them) a diverse health work force for the underserved communities of: Clay, Fountain, Greene, Montgomery, Owen, Parke, Putnam, Sullivan, Vermillion, Vigo, and Warren.
+The West Central Indiana Area Health Education Center (WCI-AHEC) improves health by recruiting (find them), training (train them) and retaining (keep them) a diverse health work force for the underserved communities of Clay, Fountain, Greene, Montgomery, Owen, Parke, Putnam, Sullivan, Vermillion, Vigo, and Warren.

 - Increase representation of individuals from under‐represented minority and disadvantaged (URMD), rural and medically underserved backgrounds in health professions, particularly primary care.

 - Improve health career preparation in high schools.

 - Develop the intent for students to pursue post‐secondary education for primary health care careers.

 - Improve the readiness, willingness, and ability of health professions trainees to serve in primary care, rural and medically underserved community settings.

 - Enhance collaboration and partnerships between higher education and communities.